Protein Muffins

 This post may contain affiliate links.
 See my disclosure policy.

 This recipe for protein muffins will be your new favorite use of protein powder!
-No eggs, no refined sugar, and no grains are needed, each muffin has 20 grams of protein!
+No eggs, refined sugar, or grains are needed, each muffin has 20 grams of protein!

 Love high protein desserts?
 Try my protein brownies, protein mug cake, protein banana bread, and protein cookie dough.